 Are Stocks more Liquid than Bonds?

-Bonds rated AAA or Aaa by the big three rating agencies are believed to have a low risk of default.
-That means it is easy to sell those bonds for cash or borrow against them.
-AAA corporate bonds and government bonds such as US treasury bonds are highly liquid.
+Bonds rated AAA by the big three rating agencies are believed to have a low risk of default.
+That means selling those bonds for cash or borrowing against them is easy.
+AAA corporate and government bonds, such as US treasury bonds, are highly liquid.

 Unlike stocks, bonds can be issued to create liquidity; many companies issue bonds to finance operations.
 Fourth, governments can issue bonds.
 Some investors consider government bonds safe because a government can always raise taxes or print money to cover bonds.